-Major surgical experience is also gained in the emergency and operating rooms of Yale New Haven Hospital, so that each resident receives a progressive education in both major and minor OMS.
+A strong and comprehensive or surgical experience is gained in operating rooms of Yale New Haven Hospital to ensure each resident receives a progressive education in both major and minor OMS.

-Residents perform most outpatient OMS services in Yale New Haven Hospital's outpatient Oral and Maxillofacial Surgery Clinic at the Saint Raphael Campus—a spacious, state-of-the-art facility that sees a wide range of patients and is fully equipped to provide the full scope of OMS ambulatory surgery and anesthesia.
-Many patients come from poor, inner city neighborhoods and face multiple health issues.
-Patients are also referred regularly for OMS care from the General Practice and Pediatric Dental residency training programs at Yale New Haven Hospital, as well as from private practices in the area.
+Residents perform most outpatient OMS services in Yale New Haven Hospital's outpatient Oral and Maxillofacial Surgery Clinic at the Saint Raphael Campus—a spacious, state-of-the-art facility that sees wide range of patients and is fully equipped to provide the full scope of OMS ambulatory surgery and anesthesia.
+Many patients are low income, live in inner city neighborhoods and face multiple health issues.
+Patients are also referred regularly for OMS care from the General Practice and Pediatric Dental Residency Training Programs at Yale New Haven Hospital, as well as from private practices in the area.

 In addition, there is an OMS presence in the Pediatric Dental Center.
 This clinic offers a unique outpatient pediatric OMS experience, which includes office-based OMS surgery, pediatric sedation, craniofacial outpatient care and multidisciplinary care to pediatric patients while creating a collaborative interdisciplinary environment.